↑ ↑ ↓ ↓ ← → ← → b a

 I am passionate about understanding and improving artificial intelligence systems.
 My work focuses on making AI systems more transparent and trustworthy through interpretability research, with the goal of enhancing model robustness and reducing bias.
 I aim to better understand how these systems work and how we can make them safer.

 I was a research scholar at MATS 7 working together with Clement Dumas under the mentorship of Neel Nanda to study the differences between base and instruct models.
-I was awarded a 1-year scholarship for my work.

 Please feel free to reach out anytime!